nipkownix/re4_tweaks/README.md

  * **Increase FOV** - Increases the default FOV.
 Useful to prevent motion sickness in some people.

+ * **Fix ultrawide aspect ratio** - Fixes the incorrect aspect ratio when playing in ultrawide resolutions, preventing the image from being cut off and the HUD appearing off-screen.
+Only tested in 21:9.

  * **Fix sniper zoom** - When playing with keyboard and mouse, this fixes an annoying bug which would cause your camera to be off-center after you zoomed in with a sniper rifle.

  * **Restore pickup screen transparency** - Restores a transparency effect that was present on the GameCube and Wii versions of RE4, but has been missing since the game was ported to Xbox 360.